idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 Here the "problem" is that the lambda function references a local variable of the caller, namely ``a``, even though the lambda function is a function of its own.
-This can be solved easily by passing the local variables in as implicit arguments to the lambda function:
+This can be solved easily by passing the local variable in as an implicit argument to the lambda function:

 .. code-block:: llvm